 - Submit a Declaration of Completion for the Council Orientation Program.

-Nomination Forms for District 8 is available for download below or may be obtained by contacting the College.
-A nomination must be endorsed by at least two members of the College who are eligible to vote in District 8.
+Nomination Forms for each Districts are available for download below or may be obtained by contacting the College.
+A nomination must be endorsed by at least five members of the College who are eligible to vote in these Districts.

 IMPORTANT DATES